 Post-acquisition, One Rock lifts the hood to assess the company’s level of data visibility, believing that a company’s data capability speaks volumes about their overall health.
 While most companies have reporting in place for lagging indicators, Brian looks for their visibility into leading indicators.
 What metrics are they measuring and managing?

 After this assessment, One Rock establishes a set of core metrics on a simple-to-read dashboard.
 In contrast to an airplane’s cockpit with its countless gauges, Brian advocates for a minimal, motorcycle-style dashboard with only the most essential information.
 (This aligns with dashboard design best-practices, discussed in more detail here.)
 Reducing an excess of information down to the few key value drivers takes work but proves worthwhile.
-As Brian puts it, “We have to work to get there; its not an easy journey.
+As Brian puts it, “We have to work to get there; it’s not an easy journey.
 But the value it creates for us later is tremendous.”

 From Mercenary to Incubator Mindset: Private Equity’s Evolution